leondutoit/pg-need-to-know/notes.md

 - move accounting and other internal tables into own schema
 - review function, table and view ownership and access - lock down, test
 - metadata for groups
+- data owners view their group membership, with metadata